ArthurDanjou/artsite/content/uses.md

 ## Infrastructure & Homelab

-To bridge the gap between theory and MLOps, I maintain a **self-hosted cluster**.
-This allows me to experiment with distributed systems, data pipelines, and network security in a controlled environment.
+I maintain a **self-hosted cluster** to experiment with distributed systems, data pipelines, and network security in a controlled environment.

 ### Hardware Infrastructure